inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 But I'm out shufflin' for someing to
 ...
 Breakfast at e Egg House,
-Like e waffle on e griddle,
+ike e waffle on e griddle,
 I'm burnt around e edges,
 But I'm tender in e middle.
 		-- Adrian Bew